Lall-091/sql-docs/docs/tools/sql-database-projects/howto/troubleshoot-sql-project-build.md

 # Troubleshoot SQL project build

 The SQL project build output provides feedback on the database model construction and T-SQL validation.
 The default command line output only shows errors and some status information.
-In this article we will discuss how to enable more verbose logging to help troubleshoot build issues and common errors that are encountered with SQL projects.
+In this article, we discuss how to enable more verbose logging to help troubleshoot build issues and common errors that are encountered with SQL projects.

 ## Enable verbose logging

-To further troubleshoot build issues for SQL projects, you can use additional command line switches to generate more logs.
-Additional logging can assist in not only identifying the cause of errors but also degradation in build speed.
+To further troubleshoot build issues for SQL projects, you can use command line switches to generate more logs.
+More logging can help in not only identifying the cause of errors but also degradation in build speed.
 The two primary options are:

 - **Binary logger**: This option generates a binary log file (`msbuild.binlog`) that can be viewed using the [MSBuild Log Viewer](https://msbuildlog.com/).
 This viewer is helpful for diagnosing dependency issues and optimizing the build process.
 The command to generate this log is: